jurerotar/Pillage-First-Ask-Questions-Later/CONTRIBUTING.md

 ### 2.1 Postinstall

-On install, a `postinstall` hook runs `postinstall` currently does two things:
+On install, a `postinstall` hook runs. `postinstall` currently does two things:

 - Creates a `schema.sql` file inside `node_modules/@pillage-first/dev`.
 This file contains all table schemas + indexes.
   This is useful because you can feed whole schema to an AI of your choice, and it helps it write good queries.
 You can